Bubble Wrap Painting

 Bubble wrap painting is a fun and creative way to paint.
 It’s an ideal sensory activity for a rainy day as your little one will love the feel of the different textures and it also a useful activity to develop colour recognition skills too.
 What’s best is that it can be easily adapted to suit different ages, including young babies.

 Are you raring to give it a try with your child?
 Follow our easy step-by step guide below to help your little one make a cool and abstract piece of art.

 - Cut your bubbles wrap into pieces about the same size as the pieces of paper that you are using.

 - Prepare your paint in pots or pallets and place your bubble wrap down with the bubbles facing up.

-- Paint directly onto the bubble wrap using hands, paintbrushes, or rollers to create different patterns and shapes.
-You can also squirt the paint directly onto the bubble wrap too.
+- Paint thickly onto your paper using hands, paintbrushes or rollers to create different patterns and shapes.
+You can also squirt the paint directly onto the paper.

-6. Carefully lift the paper off and leave to dry.
+- Carefully lift the bubble wrap off and leave your paper to dry.

 - Wrap and sellotape some bubble wrap around a rolling pin (the small play dough ones will work).
 Squirt different coloured paint on to some paper.
 Roll along the paper to make your own unique wrapping paper.

 - Cover a table with bubble wrap and use masking tape to hold securely in place.
 Add paint and voila!
 You can use pieces of paper on top to make prints too.